Sneha Shankar

-Sneha Shankar is an Indian playback singer and live performer.
-She has sung for many Bollywood movies, including Hanuman: Da' Damdaar, and Chup: Revenge of the Artist.
+Sneha Shankar is an Indian playback singer.

 Early life

-Sneha Shankar is the daughter of singer and music director Ram Shankar, and granddaughter of Shankar of the Sufi singers duo Shankar-Shambhu.
+Sneha is the daughter of singer and music director Ram Shankar, and granddaughter of Shankar of the Sufi singers duo Shankar-Shambhu.
 At the age of six she appeared in a TV show MTV Sound Trippin on MTV India.

 Career

-Shankar started her career and participated in various singing reality shows including The Superstar Singer' & 'Indian Idol - Season 15'.
+Sneha participated in various singing reality shows including Superstar Singer and Indian Idol - Season 15.

 In 2019 she sang for the Hindi version of a Hollywood movie The Lion King.

 She has worked with various music composers including Himesh Reshammiya, Sneha Khanwalkar, Amit Trivedi, and Jeet Gannguli.